polyaxon/polyaxon/site/docs/intro/concepts/organization-concepts.md

 ### Organization

 An `Organization` is the entity that enables several users to collaborate across many projects at once.
-Owners and admins can manage member access to the organization's data and projects with sophisticated security and administrative features.
+Owners and managers can manage member access to the organization's data and projects with sophisticated security and administrative features.
+They can also delegate project, registry, and hub management to admins.

 <blockquote class="light">Please refer to <a href="/docs/management/organizations/organizations/">management/organizations</a> for more details.</blockquote>